illumi-engineering/.github/README.md

-# .github
+# Rethink Alpha
-It's time to rethink our priorities.
+It's time to rethink our priorities, don't you think?